MikaVainio/AffinityPublisherFISpelling/README.md

 # Files and a tools for Finnish hyphenation and spelling in Affinity Publisher v2

-This repository contains 3 files needed in Affinity Publisher for hyphenation and spell-checking of the Finnish language on Windows computers.
+This repository contains 3 files needed in Affinity Publisher for hyphenation and spell-checking of the Finnish language on **Windows** computers.
 These files have been forked from https://www.apt-browse.org/browse/debian/wheezy/main/all/myspell-fi/0.7-18/file/usr/share/hunspell.
 At the moment, the original hunspell dictionary contains some repeating and unsorted word blocks.
-These have been removed in this repository.
+These have been removed in this repository. **Mac** users may need hyphenation dictionary because the automatic hyphenation language does not work as expected.

 ## Files to get started with Finnish spelling and hyphenation